MLOpsGroup23/MLOps-Project/reports/README.md

 >
 > Answer:

 We did not use Cloud Build in this project, but used Github Actions to build images instead.
-From here they are also pushed automatically to the Artifact Registry on Google cloud.
+From here they are also pushed automatically to the Artifact Registry on Google Cloud.
 See: [Actions](https://github.com/MLOpsGroup23/MLOps-Project/actions)

 ### Question 22